 Then what is it?
 Frankly, even I don't know what to call it.
 I tried to Google to get an appropriate name but no such recipe is there.

-So, finally, one day I tried this for Bhatura only.
+I tried this for Bhatura only.
 They came excellent.
 Inspired by the results, I further tried making pizza base, then kulcha and they too came good.
 I even tried a small bun and even that was good.
 In the past few days, I have tried almost all possible combinations, like with 100% wheat flour, 100% all-purpose flour and mix of both the flours.
 I made Bhatura with this method, then pizza and then Naan.
-Thank you so much, Ritu for this unique and out of the world method of fermenting dough.

 Tip: If your semolina doesn't leave any excess water, then also no problem.
 Add flour and knead the dough.

-Step By Step Instructions To Make No Yeast Pizza Dough
+Step By Step Instructions To Make Homemade Pizza Dough without Yeast

 - Cover it and let it sit overnight on the kitchen counter only.